easydigitaldownloads/edd-blocks/README.md

 EDD Blocks is a feature plugin and will be eventually merged into the core Easy Digital Downloads plugin.

-EDD Blocks currently includes a "Downloads" block, allowing you to display Downloads, Download Categories and Donwload Tags using the new WordPress editor.
+EDD Blocks currently includes a "Downloads" block, allowing you to display Downloads, Download Categories and Download Tags using the new WordPress editor.

 To install: